venmarco310/VMG_Candidate_MVenegas/README.md

 If you get errors for 'device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')', change to device = torch.device('cpu').
 This code appears in the 'setup.ipynb' file and "main_Candidacy_MVenegas.ipynb" file.

+Note: this code is not complete, it does not take in actual mask or actual shading to the code

 ------Matlab original-------------